ChalesYu/rtl8822bs-aml/README.md

 ```
 ### Secure Mode:

-- If your system is in Secure Mode and all is well, DKMS will handle signing the driver.
+If your system is in Secure Mode, DKMS will handle signing the driver.

 ### Entering Monitor Mode with 'iw' and 'ip':
 Start by making sure the system recognizes the Wi-Fi interface: